Samreay/Samreay/content/reviews/dungeon_tour_guide/index.md

 It just doesn't feel very satisfying when the reason there is conflict (ie the guild didn't sort it out) is waved off like that.
 Aaron, if you read this, I would *love* a deeper dive into all this external conflict to help ground it in book two or beyond.
 There's so much fun potential in here and I think it would amazing to explore it all properly.

-The big caveat to all of the above is that it might very well have been explained, and I just didn't put the puzzle pieces together.
-I did read half of this book on a flight, after all, so who knows if a key passage or two has been lost in my bleary memory.
-If it has, someone please flick me a message.

 Anyway, to summarise things: